Ellen came to me for voice training in her fifties. As a young girl in a school choir she was told to mouth the words.

 The second step is to find words to articulate your awareness and understanding of each experience.
 Develop your unique picture of what your voice is.

 This is where you do engage your mind again to create a description.
 As you continue to play over time, remind yourself with your own words.
 Write them down.
 Keep them handy.
-(There’s an example at the end of this post.)

 Remember, they’re your words, not someone else’s words.
 What words spoken by someone else can describe any personal experience?
 No words, ever.